Mani199810/DailyRounds-Marrow---SDE-1-assignment/README.md

 ## User Registration

-- Users must register if they are not already existing in the system.
+- Users must register if they do not already exist in the system.

 ## API Endpoints